 Audit Scope

-The scope of an Audit includes the Audited Party’s Use of Information as well as any dissemination of and/or provision of access to Information by the Audited Party to any third parties.
-The Audit will also cover any unauthorized as well as erroneous onward dissemination of and/or provision of access to or Use of Information.
+The scope of an Audit includes the Audited Party’s Use of Information as well as any dissemination of and/or provision of access to Information and Original Created Works by the Audited Party to any third parties.
+The Audit will also cover any unauthorized as well as erroneous onward dissemination of and/or provision of access to or Use of Information and Original Created Works.
 For the avoidance of doubt, Audited Parties that solely provide Information Supplier-Controlled Delayed Data and/or Information Supplier-Controlled After Midnight Data to Subscribers and/or Publicly Display Information to its Users are not required to submit Reports.
 In this case an Audit would therefore not include the examination of Reports to verify correct and efficient reporting.

 An Audit may cover all Information Products received by the Audited Party either directly from Euronext or via a third party.

-The Audit Team may examine all means of communication, systems, Devices and applications that Use and/or Redistribute Information, in addition to the procedures, processes and systems, such as Entitlement Systems, that control the release of and/or provision of access to or Use of Information solely for the purpose of verifying compliance with the Agreement.
+The Audit Team may examine all means of communication, systems, Devices and applications that Use and/or Redistribute Information and Original Created Works, in addition to the procedures, processes and systems, such as Entitlement Systems, that control the release of and/or provision of access to or Use of Information and Original Created Works solely for the purpose of verifying compliance with the Agreement.

 The Audit Team may examine all records, procedures, processes and systems relevant to the Audited Party’s requirement to submit Reports including, but not limited to, entitlement records, Datafeed Access Declarations, inventory management records and employee (cost allocation) records for the purpose of verifying compliance with the Agreement.